giusepperaso/structura.js/docs/when-to-use.md

 - circular and multiple references may be present in your state
 - you prefer not being limited in the return type of the producer
 - modifying the draft and return a portion of it in the same producer is needed
-- you don't want to think about enabling/disabling features for performance reasons
+- you don't want to think about enabling/disabling features you may or may not need
 - forking the library to adapt it to your use case, because the code is small and easy enough to reason about

 ## Disadvantages compared to Immer:
 - less mature, less stable (Structura is still in alpha)
-- still not fully covered by tests
+- test coverage is still not 100%
-- docs are not great yet
+- docs could be better
-- does not support browsers pre ES6 and will never do
+- does not support browsers pre ES6 and will likely never do
 - does not yet support some proxy traps and some data structures that Immer supports, but this is very likely to change in the future
 - generated patches are not compliant to any RFC, but in the future this may change or there could be a converter